So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 They're not feeling it.

-They know they're not feeling it, and that's why the Democrats are like, oh gosh, let's not talk about this.
+And that's why the Democrats are like, oh, gosh, let's not talk about this.

 Now, they also know, of course, that turnout in a midterm election is going to be lower than in a presidential campaign.

-And so enthusiasm, and that can also be merit measured, of course, as negative enthusiasm, people voting against things, not for them, really matters.
+And so enthusiasm, and that can also be measured, of course, as negative enthusiasm, people voting against things, not for them, really matters.

 That's why the war on women meme is going to be very important in these midterms.